x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/restore-a-soft-deleted-mailbox-exchange-2013-help.md

   dbs | foreach {Get-MailboxStatistics -Database $_.DistinguishedName} | where {$_.DisplayName -eq "<DisplayName>"} | Format-List DisplayName,DisconnectReason,DisconnectDate
   ```

   The soft-deleted mailbox has to exist in the mailbox database and the value for the *DisconnectReason* property has to be `SoftDeleted`.
-If the mailbox has been purged from the database, the command won’t return any results.
+If the mailbox has been purged from the database, the command won't return any results.

   Alternatively, run the following command to display all soft-deleted mailboxes in your organization.